sarmadiali98/ReLico/README.md

 For artifact-review purposes, the most important distinctions are:

-* the core contribution is the Timed Rebeca → Lingua Franca translator
+- the core contribution is the Timed Rebeca → Lingua Franca translator
-* the supported source language is a deterministic subset of Timed Rebeca
+- the supported source language is a deterministic subset of Timed Rebeca
-* the smart-home example is an end-to-end validation workflow
+- the smart-home example is an end-to-end validation workflow
-* the hardware-backed LF program contains additional integration beyond the raw generated LF file
+- the hardware-backed LF program contains additional integration beyond the raw generated LF file
+- live ESP32 reproduction is optional because hardware-free replay logs are included
-* the verification benchmark workflow is a separate evaluation harness adapted from prior LF-verification-benchmark infrastructure and should be treated as such in reproduction and citation contexts
+- the verification benchmark workflow is a separate evaluation harness adapted from prior LF-verification-benchmark infrastructure and should be treated as such in reproduction and citation contexts

+The main reproducibility paths are:

+1. build and run the core ReLico translator,
+2. run the Timed Rebeca/RMC smoke test,
+3. run the Lingua Franca/Uclid/Z3 smoke test,
+4. inspect or rerun the smart-home replay scenarios.